Jcode1980/test/readme.md

     -Commands are read line by line
     -Any commands before a place command will be ignored.
-    -Non valid incorrectly formatted commands will print an error message to log.error
+    -Non valid incorrectly formatted commands will print an error message to log.error -As mentioned in the problem briefing, the  tabletop of dimensions 5 units x 5 units, however i've allowed the ability to create a tabletop with any dimension.